imr7997rmi/fibaro-hc2-root-recover/README.md

 ### Step 1: Full Raw Backup of the Original Drive
 This is the most critical step.
 It creates a perfect, bit-for-bit image of your original, working drive, ensuring you always have a safe fallback.

-1. Connect the original HC2 mSATA SSD to your computer.
+1. Connect the original HC2 USB drive to your computer.
 2. Identify the disk identifier (e.g., `/dev/sdb`, `/dev/sdc`).
 Use `lsblk` or `diskutil list` (on macOS).
 3. Use `dd` to create a raw image file.
 This example assumes the original disk is `/dev/sdb` and saves the backup to the Downloads folder.